-There are hundreds of women who stand out in American History, and many events in our nation’s growth that led to the ultimate equality.
+Hundreds of women stand out in American History, and many events in our nation’s growth led to the ultimate equality.
 Here’s a timeline of some significant events.

 Early years in America